Atmosphere IoT Agent

 The Atmosphere IoT Agent is a local application that runs in your computer’s system tray, and acts as an intermediary between the computer’s connectivity protocol drivers and the browser running Atmosphere.

 It is used for programming hardware, and enables you to program an end device from within Atmosphere.
-For devices that connect to Atmosphere via Wi-Fi, the agent is also used to assist in connecting it to Atmosphere by searching your computer for any compatible device connected to it from an available communication port.
+The agent is also used to assist in connecting it to Atmosphere by searching your computer for any compatible device connected to it from an available communication port.
+While the agent is running, a device with Atmosphere firmware installed on it can be registered to Atmosphere directly without the assistance from an additional connection like BLE or Wi-Fi if it’s connected to your computer.

 |Windows||Download||Windows 7 and up|